 Hot honey will last for up to six months at room temperature if you've used crushed red pepper flakes.
 If you've used fresh peppers, like a jalapeño, serrano or habanero, you'll need to refrigerate it.
 It will keep for about a week.

-If you've found you've let your hot honey infuse too long, or if it's too "hot" for your taste, add more honey to dilute the flavour.
+If you've found you've let your hot honey infuse too long, or if it's too "hot" for your taste, add more honey to dilute the flavor.

 Bees that live near you make local honey, which means the pollen they bring back to the hive has been collected from local plants.
 Seasonal allergies can be caused by these same plants, so eating honey that contains the pollen in those plants may help to combat those allergies.